JackyRoss/myapp/README.md

 # myapp
-This is a Node.js app run that will run on localhost:8888
+This is a Node.js app that will run on localhost:8888